STORY #1: WILL SMITH

 Will Smith is one of the most recognised actors and musicians in the world and is the only actor to have 11 consecutive films gross over $150 million internationally.

 Although, at the beginning of his career, following brief success in the music industry, he encountered financial difficulties and was thrown a lifeline with his own TV show The Fresh Prince of Bel Air, which became a huge success.

 Will separates himself from his peers through his work ethic.
-He also shows his growth mindset with his views on the difference between talent and skill: “Your talent I going to fail you if you’re not skilled.”
-He adds: “Talent you have naturally, skill is only developed by hours and hours of beating on your craft.
+He also shows his growth mindset with his views on the difference between talent and skill: “Your talent is going to fail you if you’re not skilled.”
+He adds: “Talent you have naturally, skill is only developed by hours and hours of beating on your craft."

 STORY #2: BILLIE JEAN KING

 Legendary tennis player Billie Jean King won an incredible 39 Grand Slams.
 How did she achieve so much?
-She says in her book, ‘Pressure is a Privelege’, “Champions keep playing until they get it right.”
+She says in her book that "Pressure is a privilege", and that “Champions keep playing until they get it right.”

 SCIENCE #1 FOCUS ON THE PROCESS